 Associated Acts: Led Zeppelin, Band of Joy

-Bonham’s talent was so ferocious that modern drummers like Dave Grohl, Dave Lombardo, and Chad Smith all consider him their greatest influence.
+The next time you listen to modern drummers like Dave Grohl, Dave Lombardo, and Chad Smith—all of whom love to pound their skins, you’ll pick up on the Bonham influence.
 Though he excelled at dynamic rock drumming, he later began integrating funk and Latin styles into his work.

-Trivia Facts: John Bonham’s drum solo “Moby Dick” would last over 20 minutes live on stage and the crowd loved it.
-Though he now has won all of the awards and recognitions, music critics didn’t appreciate his hard and straight playing, saying he lacked swinging in his timing.
+Trivia: John Bonham’s drum solo “Moby Dick” would last over 20 minutes live onstage.
+Despite having won numerous awards and recognition, Bonham was dismissed by some music critics who didn’t appreciate his hard and straight playing, saying he lacked swinging in his timing.

 #3 – Keith Moon